 In the event there are not sufficient votes to approve any proposal incorporated in this proxy statement at the time of the Annual Meeting, the Annual Meeting may be adjourned in order to permit further solicitation of proxies from holders of our common shares.
 Proxies solicited by our Board of Directors grant discretionary authority to vote for any adjournment, if necessary.
-If it is necessary to adjourn the Annual Meeting and adjournment is for a period of not less than 30 days, no notice of the time and place of the adjourned meeting.
+If it is necessary to adjourn the Annual Meeting and adjournment is for a period of not less than 30 days, no notice of the time and place of the adjourned meeting is required to be given to our shareholders other than an announcement of the time and place of the Annual Meeting.
 A majority of the shares represented and voting at the Annual Meeting or a majority of the Board of Directors is required to approve the adjournment, regardless of whether there is a quorum present at that meeting.